jinseikenai/glomeruli_detection/README.md

   3. evaluation and visualization: eval_recall_precision_test.py

 * Glomeruli Learning Programs
-  * learning: my_train.py, my_trainer.py
+  1. learning: my_train.py, my_trainer.py

 ## <a name='learning'>Transfer Learning or Additional Learning</a>

-  Based on our trained model, you could do your transfer learning or additional learning.
+  Based on our pre-trained model, you could do your transfer learning or additional learning.

   For reference information on how to do learning, Please refer to the following notes, and my_train.py and my_trainer.py.